List of alien races in Marvel Comics: Brood

-The Brood (first seen in The Uncanny X-Men #155) are a race of insectoid, parasitic, extraterrestrial beings.
+The Brood are a parasitic species with insectoid features.

 Celestials

-The Celestials (first seen in The Eternals #1) have existed since near the birth of the universe.
+The Celestials are a powerful species who have existed since near the birth of the universe.

 Chitauri

-The Chitauri (first seen in The Ultimates #8) are a race of aliens similar to the Skrulls in Ultimate Marvel.
-They have since been established in the main Marvel Universe.
+The Chitauri are a species with shapeshifting abilities akin to the Skrulls.
+Created for the Ultimate Marvel continuity, they have since been established in the main Marvel Universe.

 Cotati

-The Cotati (first seen in The Avengers #133) are a race of highly intelligent species of telepathic plants.
-The Cotati originated on Hala in the Pama star system in the Large Magellanic Cloud, the same planet as the warlike humanoid Kree race.
+The Cotati are highly intelligent, telepathic plant-like aliens.
+The Cotati originated on Hala in the Pama star system in the Large Magellanic Cloud, the same planet as the Kree.

 Dire Wraiths

-The Dire Wraiths (first seen in Rom the Space Knight #1) are an evolutionary offshoot of the Skrulls from the Andromeda Galaxy.
+The Dire Wraiths are an evolutionary offshoot of the Skrulls from the Andromeda Galaxy.
 Like the Skrulls, the Wraiths are shapeshifters, are able to take the forms of other creatures and duplicate their natural (non-magical/super) abilities.

 Kree

-The Kree (first seen in Fantastic Four #65) are a scientifically and technologically advanced militaristic alien race that are native to the planet Hala in the Large Magellanic Cloud.
+The Kree are a scientifically and technologically advanced militaristic species native to the planet Hala in the Large Magellanic Cloud.
 They were the rivals of the Skrulls.

 Phalanx

-The Phalanx (first seen in The Uncanny X-Men #305) are a cybernetic species that form a hive-mind linking each member by a telepathy-like system.
+The Phalanx are a cybernetic species that form a hive-mind linking each member by a telepathy-like system.

 Shi'ar

-The Shi'ar (first seen in X-Men #97) reside in The Shi'ar Empire (or Imperium).
-The Shi'ar are alien humanoids of avian descent that have feathered crests on top of their heads instead of hair.
+The Shi'ar, also called the Aerie, reside in the Shi'ar Empire (or Imperium).
+The Shi'ar are alien humanoids of avian descent who have feathered crests on top of their heads instead of hair.
 The Shi'ar's empire is a vast collection of alien species, cultures, and worlds situated close to the Skrull and Kree Empires.
 The Shi'ar are also called the Aerie.

 Skrulls

-The Skrulls (first seen in Fantastic Four #2) are a race of shapeshifting aliens that originated from the planet Skrullos.
+The Skrulls are a shapeshifting species from the planet Skrullos.
 They were the rivals of the Kree.

 Symbiotes

-The Symbiotes (first seen in Secret Wars #8) are a race of amorphous extraterrestrial parasites that envelop their hosts like costumes, creating a symbiotic bond through which the host's mind can be influenced.
+The Symbiotes are a species of amorphous extraterrestrial parasites that envelop their hosts like costumes, creating a symbiotic bond through which the host's mind can be influenced.
 They are also known as the Klyntar.

 Watchers

-The Watchers (first seen, in the form of Uatu, in Fantastic Four #13) are the first humanoid race to be created in the Marvel Universe and are committed to observing and compiling knowledge on all aspects of the universe.
+The Watchers are the first humanoid species to be created in the Marvel Universe and are committed to observing and compiling knowledge on all aspects of the universe.
 After an incident with the Prosilicans, the Watchers then took a vow never to interfere with other civilizations.
 The most known Watcher is Uatu.

 Secondary races

-Scores of other extraterrestrial races have been depicted in the pages of Marvel Comics publications, though not to the extent of the races mentioned above.
+Scores of other extraterrestrial species have been depicted in the pages of Marvel Comics publications, though not to the extent of the species mentioned above.
 This list is not comprehensive.